Tilting the scales: weighing prior dependency and global tensions of CMB lensing: Abstract

 \section{Abstract}

-We provide a complementary nested sampling analysis for the Atacama Cosmology Telescope lensing data release 6.
-This allows the quantification of global consistency statistics between ACT lensing and alternative datasets.
-In the context of flat $\Lambda$CDM, we find no inconsistency between ACT, Baryonic Acoustic Oscillations, Planck anisotropies, weak lensing datasets, or \texttt{NPIPE} lensing.
-As part of our analysis, we also investigate the effect of the prior widths used in the ACT analysis and find that the headline results are quantitatively but not qualitatively affected by the chosen priors.
-We use both Bayes factors and the suspiciousness statistic to quantify the possibility of tension, and find suspiciousness unsuitable in the case of strong agreement between ACT DR6 and \texttt{NPIPE}.
-Nested sampling provides a competitive alternative to Metropolis Hastings and we recommend it be used alongside existing analyses.
-We release the chains and plotting source for the analysis using \texttt{anesthetic}.
+We provide a nested sampling analysis of the combination of CMB lensing experiments with other cosmological measurements.
+Nested samples can be used to compute global consistency statistics between datasets.
+This is demonstrated for CMB lensing and Baryon Acoustic Oscillations which are uncorrelated, and the correlated case between ACT DR6 and \texttt{NPIPE} lensing.
+We investigate the effect of the prior widths of the spectral tilt $n_\mathrm s$ used in CMB lensing analyses, which quantitatively, but not qualitatively, affect headline constraints.
+In the absence of informative priors, SPT-3G performs more similarly to ACT and \texttt{NPIPE}.
+Bayes factors and the suspiciousness statistic are used to quantify the possibility of tension, and we find the Gaussian assumptions inherent in calculating the suspiciousness tension probability to be unsuitable in the case of strong agreement between CMB lensing experiments.